When you use Traffic Director to handle your application networking, consider the following two primary components:

 You should see output similar to the following:

-Client ID xDS stream type Config Status 603e3524-d1d6-4a9e-9b26-39bcd633a7cb~10.128.0.5 ADS N/A 603e3524-d1d6-4a9e-9b26-39bcd633a7cb~10.128.0.5 LRS N/A 8576d4bf-8f10-40b2-920b-bb6a7cf9f34a~10.168.0.3 ADS N/A 8576d4bf-8f10-40b2-920b-bb6a7cf9f34a~10.168.0.3 LRS N/A d9577b61-fa3a-41d6-90bd-11c4fdd2f8c0~10.128.0.4 ADS N/A d9577b61-fa3a-41d6-90bd-11c4fdd2f8c0~10.128.0.4 LRS N/A f38a59c1-4428-42f1-be81-e02eb994f9dd~10.128.0.6 ADS N/A f38a59c1-4428-42f1-be81-e02eb994f9dd~10.128.0.6 LRS N/A
+Client ID xDS stream type Config status 603e3524-d1d6-4a9e-9b26-39bcd633a7cb~10.128.0.5 ADS N/A 603e3524-d1d6-4a9e-9b26-39bcd633a7cb~10.128.0.5 LRS N/A 8576d4bf-8f10-40b2-920b-bb6a7cf9f34a~10.168.0.3 ADS N/A 8576d4bf-8f10-40b2-920b-bb6a7cf9f34a~10.168.0.3 LRS N/A d9577b61-fa3a-41d6-90bd-11c4fdd2f8c0~10.128.0.4 ADS N/A d9577b61-fa3a-41d6-90bd-11c4fdd2f8c0~10.128.0.4 LRS N/A f38a59c1-4428-42f1-be81-e02eb994f9dd~10.128.0.6 ADS N/A f38a59c1-4428-42f1-be81-e02eb994f9dd~10.128.0.6 LRS N/A

 Client ID column displays the client IDs of the clients that are connected

-bootstrap file used by Envoy or proxyless gRPC when they connect to
+in the bootstrap file used by Envoy or proxyless gRPC when they connect to

-Inspecting the configuration for a specific Traffic Director client
+Inspect the configuration for a specific Traffic Director client

 You can inspect the configuration that Traffic Director sends to a particular client by using the client's ID, which you obtained in the previous section.

-To inspect the configuration, follow these instructions:
+To inspect the configuration, follow these steps:

 Update the YAML file that you previously created and set the value of